ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/basic-transformations.markdown

 ## Projecting complex property

-Complex types can be projected as well:
+When your documents contain nested objects and you want to return only those, then projection can look as follows:

 {CODE transformers_1_0@Transformers/Basics.cs /}